-Although there are many separate sub-industries, it is very common for success in one industry to be related to events in another industry.
+Although there are many separate subindustries, it is common for success in one industry to be related to events in another industry.

 It should also be pointed out that the choice of gender nouns “he” or “she” throughout the text was made by random selections.
 As the commercial recreation and tourism industry matures, males and females seem to be less relegated to stereotypical roles either as staff, managers, or owners.

-With great enthusiasm, three new co-authors have joined our team to write this seventh edition.
+With great enthusiasm, three new coauthors have joined the team to write this seventh edition.

-They are Dr. Scott Rood, Dr. Kate-Price Howard, and Dr. Andrew Holdnak.
+They are Scott Rood, Kate-Price Howard, and Andrew Holdnak.
 All three bring exceptional and practical knowledge about the commercial recreation and tourism industry.

-Finally, Dr. Lynn Jamieson has decided to retire from her many years as one of the two founding authors of this text.
-We will miss her great attitude, professionalism, and knowledge.
+Finally, Lynn Jamieson has decided to retire from her many years as one of the two founding authors of this text.
+Her great attitude, professionalism, and knowledge will be missed.